Mill Neck, New York

 Points of Interest

-• Nearby Planting Fields Arboretum: A short drive away, this estate and public arboretum offers gardens, walking trails, and historic structures.
+• Nearby Planting Fields Arboretum State Historic Park: A short drive away, this major North Shore attraction offers formal gardens, walking paths, greenhouses, and historic estate architecture.

 FactDetail